AFT Fathom FAQ

 How do I change the icon for a junction in AFT Fathom?

-Open the Junction Specifications window, click the Optional folder tab, and then click the Change Icon button.
+Open the Junction Properties window, click the Optional folder tab, and then click the Change Icon button.

 Can I customize the junction icons in AFT Fathom?